 An eye for goal

 The girl from Beauceville in Quebec originally cut her teeth playing for boys’ teams.
-In 2008, she went on to become the leading scorer in the history of Canada’s U-18 women’s team, grabbing 31 goals in 17 matches, and helping her country win silver at the junior world championships on home ice in Calgary.
+In 2008, she became the leading scorer in the history of Canada’s U-18 women’s team, grabbing 31 goals in 17 matches and helping her country win silver at the IIHF Ice Hockey Women’s World U-18 Championships on home ice in Calgary.

 By that stage, Poulin was already being widely tipped to become Canada’s greatest women’s ice hockey player of all time.
 She made her senior debut in 2009 and fulfilled her dream of appearing at the Olympic Winter Games the following year in Vancouver, at the age of only 18.

 “Words can’t describe this,” she said on the eve of the tournament.
 “Here I am alongside the Olympic champions of 2002 and 2006.
 It’s just incredible.”
 The No. 29 wasted little time in proving she belonged there by scoring three goals and serving up two assists in Canada’s run to the final.

 Poulin saved her best for the showpiece match against the USA, played in front of a raucous 16,800 crowd.
 With 13.55 on the clock in the first period, she latched onto a Jennifer Botherill pass to put the hosts into the lead and rounded off the scoring just three minutes later, following a Meghan Agosta assist.

 The Canadians held onto their 2-0 lead, thanks in no small part to some superlative stops from goaltender Shannon Szabados.
 An elated Poulin enthused: “This is one of the best matches of my life, but it didn’t all come down to just one player.
 It really was a team performance and Shannon did a great job in goal.
 I’ve been dreaming of this for many years and here I am with the medal hanging round my neck.
 It hasn’t sunk in yet.”